fluent/fluentd-docs-gitbook/install/install-by-deb.md

 NOTE: If your OS is not supported, consider [gem installation](/install/install-by-gem.md) instead.

-NOTE: Treasure Data does not verify debian packages.
+NOTE: Treasure Data does not verify Debian packages.
 If you have any problem with debian packages, send a patch to [`omnibus-td-agent`](https://github.com/treasure-data/omnibus-td-agent) repository.